bwinter/tha/THA_MEETING.md

 - A: Yes, try to “lean into them”.

 - Q: Is it possible for everyone to interpret metrics differently?
-- A: Yes, it's preferable.
+- A: Yes, the intention is to draw out novel perspectives.

 ## TODO